Charlotte Walker

-Early life

-Charlotte Ganahl Walker was born on December 20, 1876, in Galveston, Texas to Edwin A. Walker (1849–1889) and Charlisa (De Ganahl) Walker (1855–1934).

 Stage actress

 Walker made her stage debut as a teen in 1893.
 At nineteen 1895 she performed in London, England in a comedy called The Mummy and in the same year performed with Richard Mansfield.
 Later, she returned to her native Texas after marrying and had two children.
 In 1900, she made her Broadway debut in Miss Prinnt.
 She returned to the stage in 1901 and appeared with James A. Herne.
 She was a leading lady with James K. Hackett from 1901 to 1905.
 In 1907 she appeared in the Broadway hit The Warrens of Virginia whose cast also had Gladys Smith (later Mary Pickford) and Cecil B. DeMille.
 She appeared as June in Trail of the Lonesome Pine, in 1911.
 She would later reprise the role in Cecil B. DeMille's 1916 film Trail of the Lonesome Pine.
 David Belasco noticed her in On Parole.
 He signed her for starring roles in plays The Warrens of Virginia, Just a Wife, and Call The Doctor.
 Each of the Belasco productions was staged prior to World War I.

 She continued to act on the Broadway stage.
 In 1923 she played with Ethel Barrymore in The School For Scandal.
 It was produced by the Player's Club.